s0h3ck/h3ck-c0ding/CTFs/CTFZone 2018 Quals/README.md

 Finally, we add the code designed above to solve the challenge.
 Here is the code used for the CTF.

-The flag is `=> `ctfzone{DCF58FFDDA7CE9F0EA0D93C0E030FC06}
+The flag is `=> ctfzone{DCF58FFDDA7CE9F0EA0D93C0E030FC06}`

 ## Notes
 - The solution is not perfect.
-For example, if you look carefully the first demonstration, the script compute outside parentheses before inside parentheses.
+For example, if you look carefully the first demonstration, the script computes outside parentheses before inside parentheses.
 This is a waste of energy.

 ```
 (1*2*3) = 6
 1+(2+3) = 6
-1*(2*3) = 6
 ```

 - Probably, thinking in term of trees and tuples ;)